Black Moon (group): 2000s

 DJ Evil Dee continued production work with Da Beatminerz, and Buckshot continued to work with the Boot Camp Clik.
 In 2004 the group released a documentary film Behind the Moon.
 In 2005, Buckshot released a collaborative album with producer 9th Wonder titled Chemistry.
 In 2006, DJ Evil Dee and Mr. Walt released a mixtape titled Alter the Chemistry, which paired Buckshot's vocals from the Chemistry album with classic Black Moon beats.

 2010s

 It was recently confirmed by the group in 2011 that it started recording its fourth album together called Dark Side of the Moon and to be entirely produced again by Da Beatminerz, with possible new members to its production team.
 However, the event did not happen until 2019, when the group scheduled to reunite for their first album in 16 years.
-The trio's fourth studio album entitled Rise of da Moon was released on October 18, 2019, featuring guest appearances from Method Man, Rock of Heltah Skeltah, and the group's long time collaborators Swif-N-Wessun.
+The trio's fourth studio album entitled Rise of da Moon was released on October 18, 2019, featuring guest appearances from Method Man, Rock of Heltah Skeltah, and the group's long time collaborators Smif-N-Wessun.